Portfolio Management

 11 / 42

-11) Which of the following is not issued in the primary market?
+11) Which of the following instruments has the highest risk?

 12 / 42